eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	+ Git
 	+ tools and technologies for CI/CD, configuration, monitoring and alerting management.
 + skill set:
 	- We are a bunch of AI quants trying to change the retail investing game.
 No really, we are trying to change the investing world by challenging the existing paradigm for individuals like you.
 Why should ONLY the big investment banks and elite hedge funds have access to recent advancements in quantitative and AI investing?
 We are trying to help the average person invest and save through the power of AI.
 Why should someone like you be forced to settle?
-We don’t think you should.
+We don't think you should.
 Your money matters too!
 	- We have a team-oriented culture built on mutual respect, integrity, accountability and doing the right thing.
 Trying to challenge the investment titans is serious, but we also try to have fun 24/7.
 It really is hard for us to contain our excitement about how AI can change the investing game for the retail investor.
 We never settle and are always hustling.
 Most importantly, we never stop dreaming and are ALWAYS looking to disrupt!
 	- Creating consumer-facing financial products to help individuals invest and save better.
 With the help of smart algorithms, we think individual investors can realize some awesome returns in their portfolios.
 Stocks?
 ETFs?
 Options?
 Cryptocurrencies?
 We do it all and even more!
 Why throw darts at a stock market dart board?
 Let our AI algorithms crunch the numbers, so that individual investors like you can make the trade!
 	- You will be joining the R&D team at Quantalytics AI Labs and will be working directly with the Founder/CEO to make sense of some wacky and super large Big Data sets that power our AI-powered financial tools.
 The Quantalytics AI Data Scientist will be looking at financial data, sentiment data, traffic data, blockchain data and other interesting alternative datasets to find hidden alpha to power our algorithms, models and content generation machines.